 Australian Influenza Surveillance Report - 2020 Influenza Season in Australia

-Australian Influenza Surveillance Report No 06 - week ending 28 June 2020
+Australian Influenza Surveillance Report – 2020 National Influenza Season Summary

-– Following a high start to the 2020 interseasonal period, currently, influenza and influenza-like illness (ILI) activity are lower than average across all systems for this time of year.
-At the national level, notifications of laboratory-confirmed influenza have substantially decreased since mid-March and remain low.
+- Activity – Following a high start to the 2020 interseasonal period, influenza and influenza-like illness (ILI) activity levels were lower than average across all systems.
+At the national level, notifications of laboratory-confirmed influenza substantially decreased in mid-March and remained low since.

-- Severity – There is no indication of the potential severity of the 2020 season at this time.
-In the year to date, of the 20,739 notifications of laboratory confirmed influenza, 36 (0.17%) laboratory-confirmed influenza-associated deaths have been notified to the National Notifiable Diseases Surveillance System (NNDSS).
+- Severity – There is no indication of the potential severity during the 2020 season.
+In the year to date, of the 21,266 notifications of laboratory confirmed influenza, 37 (0.17%) laboratory-confirmed influenza-associated deaths have been notified to the National Notifiable Diseases Surveillance System (NNDSS).

-- Virology – In the year to date, the majority of nationally reported laboratory-confirmed influenza cases were influenza A (87.4%).
-The proportion of cases attributed to influenza B has decreased in the past fortnight (15.3%), compared to the previous fortnight (31%; 1 to 14 June 2020).
+- Virology – In the year to date in 2020, the majority of nationally reported laboratory-confirmed influenza cases were influenza A (87.1%).

 The AISR aims to increase awareness of influenza activity in Australia by providing an analysis of the various surveillance data sources throughout Australia.
 While every care has been taken in preparing this report, the Commonwealth does not accept liability for any injury or loss or damage arising from the use of, or reliance upon, the content of the report.
 Delays in the reporting of data may cause data to change retrospectively.
 For further details about information contained in this report please refer to the AISR 2020 Data Consideration: